 The present rate of contribution is 4.75% of the wages payable to an employee, rounded off to the next higher rupee as the share of the employer whereas the share of the employee is 1.75% of the wages.
 The deduction and not deposit of the contribution of the employees is also treated as a criminal breach of trust which is punishable under Section 406 of IPC.
 There is a provision of the penal interest on the delayed deposits of the ESI contribution by the employees.

 The individual employee is also granted registration under the Employees Provident Fund Law in India and he is issued an I-Card which is now termed as Smart Card, he can avail all the benefits from the ESIC on the said card.
-The employees are entitled to various kinds of medical benefits, sickness benefits, extended sickness benefits, enhanced sickness benefits, disablement benefits, employment injury benefits, occupational diseases benefits, temporary disablement benefits, permanent disablement benefits, dependents benefits, maternity benefits, funeral benefits.
-For establishments also the registration under the ESI is beneficial as well as mandatory as it saves their expenses in case of any accident or death during the course of employment.
+The employees are entitled to various kinds of medical benefits, sickness benefits, extended sickness benefits, enhanced sickness benefits, disablement benefits, employment injury benefits, occupational disease benefits, temporary disablement benefits, permanent disablement benefits, dependents benefits, maternity benefits, funeral benefits.
+For establishments also the registration under the ESI is beneficial as well as mandatory as it saves their expenses in case of an accident or death during the course of employment.

-The effects of non-compliance of the Employees Provident Fund Law in India are civil as well as criminal as the ESI Corporation can initiate recovery proceedings on the basis of the balance sheet of the establishment or on the basis of the inspection.
-A penalty is also imposed for non-compliance with the provisions of ESI Act and in some cases, criminal prosecution is also launched against the establishment.
+The effects of non-compliance with the Employees Provident Fund Law in India are civil as well as criminal as the ESI Corporation can initiate recovery proceedings on the basis of the balance sheet of the establishment or on the basis of the inspection.
+A penalty is also imposed for non-compliance with the provisions of the ESI Act and in some cases, criminal prosecution is also launched against the establishment.
 It is always better to seek specific legal advice in the matter of applicability and compliance of the ESI on the establishment and make compliance in time as a stitch in time saves nine.

 Important services of Employees State Insurance Law in India: